scipp/scippneutron/src/scippneutron/nexus/docs/our-interpretation-of-the-nexus-format.md

 By extension, [NXevent_data](https://manual.nexusformat.org/classes/base_classes/NXevent_data.html) may take the role of `NXdata` for event-mode monitors or detectors.

-It is unclear whether the NF requires fields and attributes of the base class (`NXdata` or `NXevent_data`) as part of the subclass (such as `NXdetector`) or whether `NXdata` or `NXevent_data` should be stored as a child.
+It is unclear whether the NF requires fields and attributes of the base class (`NXdata` or `NXevent_data`) as part of the subclass (such as `NXdetector`), or whether `NXdata` or `NXevent_data` should be stored as a child.
 We have observed both approaches in practice.
 Therefore, we go with the following interpretation:

 1. *Both* approaches are permitted.
-2. For a concrete group in a NH there must not be more than one `NXdata` or `NXevent_data` child (or field thereof) within the group.
+2. For a concrete group in a NH, there must not be more than one `NXdata` or `NXevent_data` child (or field thereof) within the group.
    If there is more than one, the group is considered invalid.
 3. Certain classes pre-define aspects that also `NXdata` could deliver.
    For example, `NXdata` uses the [`signal` attribute](https://manual.nexusformat.org/classes/base_classes/NXdata.html#nxdata-signal-attribute) to define the field providing the signal array.
-   For `NXdetector` the NF pre-defines that its signal is `data`, so if that is found it will be used, even if not `signal` attribute is present.
+   For `NXdetector` the NF pre-defines that its signal is `data`, so if that is found it will be used, even if no `signal` attribute is present.

 More concretely this means that, e.g., for loading an `NXdetector` from a NH, the implementation will: